mwbowers/mwbowers.github.io/manuals/programming/programs-and-procedures/call-program.md

 ```

 Classes in assemblies can be organized in any way that is convenient as long as **each class in the application
 has a unique fully qualified name**.
+It is also important to ensure that an assembly is listed only once avoiding
+the scenario where an assembly is defined twice in the list by having to DLLs with different **file names**
+(e.g.: MyAsembly.dll and MyAssembly.backup.dll) but with the same **assembly name** inside (i.e.: MyAssembly).

 ## RETURN
 The return operation is implemented as a long jump using the exception catching .NET mechanism.
 When a program wants to return it simple throws the exception ```ASNA.QSys.Runtime```.